 6. It’s useless.
 If you legitimately need to lose weight, it’s likely you already know.
 It’s also likely that an attentive health professional would be able to assess whether their patient really needs to lose weight without the use of a BMI calculator.
 If this is indeed true, what’s the point of using BMI at all?

 7. It can lead to feelings of defeat.
 Imagine knowing that even if you lose 50 pounds, you’d still be considered ‘obese’.
-Or knowing that getting to ‘normal’ is an unrealistic goal, and that even in the best circumstances? (this sentence seems incomplete) If someone legitimately needs to lose weight, any weight loss can positively impact his or her health.
+Or knowing that getting to ‘normal’ is an unrealistic goal?
+If someone legitimately needs to lose weight, any weight loss can positively impact his or her health.
 Back to point #5: what’s the point of using BMI at all?

 BMI is commonly used as a measure of health and predictor of lifestyle related diseases.
 While it does have some use to measure statistics across a large population, it’s not an effective way to assess health on an individual level.
 In fact, the repercussions of using BMI could even be harmful.
 If you think you could benefit from losing weight; talk to your doctor or health professional.
 Remember that any healthy lifestyle change, or any weight loss (if you legitimately need to lose weight) can positively impact your health.
 Disregard what an online calculator says and focus on being healthy.